-Parents, please note: The Department of Health is changing school immunization regulations beginning in August 2017.
+Parents, please note: The PA Department of Health is changing school immunization regulations beginning in August 2017.
 The regulations are intended to ensure that children attending school in Pennsylvania are adequately protected against potential outbreaks of vaccine preventable diseases.
 Many students already have the required vaccines, but documentation was not required and may not have been provided to the school nurses.

 Changes for the 2017-2018 school year include:

 - (4th) Fourth Polio vaccine for all grades to enter school in the fall.
 WSD nurses will be contacting individual students who are missing this vaccine.

 - All (6th) sixth graders will need Menactra #1 and the Tdap booster to enter 7th grade.

 - All (11th) eleventh graders will need Menactra #2 to enter (12th) twelfth grade.

 The Pennsylvania School Immunization Law requires the following minimum immunizations for all students on the first day of school:

 - (4) Four or more doses of diphtheria and tetanus vaccine, with one dose administered on or after the fourth birthday.